Materials & Craft

 3) Cost Optimization Plan

-Hit a unit-cost target with practical material and craft tradeoffs.
+Hit a target unit cost using practical material and craft trade-offs.

 Optimize Cost